MBtech/white-paper/book-ratings.md

 29. The Demon Next Door (by Bryan Burrough): 6/10
 30. The Long Mars (by Terry Pratchett and Stephen Baxter): 6.5/10
 31. More bedtime stories for Cynics: 6/10
+32. The Long Utopia (by Terry Pratchett and Stephen Baxter): 6.5/10
+33. The Long Cosmos (by Terry Pratchett and Stephen Baxter): 6.5/10
+34. The Hunger Games (by Suzanne Collins): 7/10
+35. Catching Fire (Book 2 of The Hunger Games by Suzanne Collins): 6.5/10

 <div class="pagination">
   {% if site.owner.linkedin %}